Moshe Zviran: Career

-From 1988 to 1992, Zviran was a faculty member in the area of management sciences and information systems at the U.S. Naval Postgraduate School in Monterey, California.
+In 1988, after receiving his Ph.D., Zviran joined the U.S. Naval Postgraduate School in Monterey, California. as a faculty member in the area of management sciences and information systems.
 He returned to Israel in 1992, where he was first a faculty member in the Department of Information Systems Engineering at Ben-Gurion University of the Negev, and starting in 1994, in the Faculty of Management at Tel Aviv University.

-Since then, he has also held positions at Tel Aviv University, including head of the Management of Technology and Information Program, head of the Marcel and Annie Adams Institute for Management Information Systems, academic director of the MBA program in Management of Technology, Innovation and Entrepreneurship, director of the Eli Hurvitz Institute for Strategic Management, Associate Dean of the Coller School of Management (2007-2014), and Dean of the School during 2014-2022.
+Since then, he has also held positions at Tel Aviv University, including head of the Management of Technology and Information Program, head of the Marcel and Annie Adams Institute for Management Information Systems, academic director of the MBA program in Management of Technology, Innovation and Entrepreneurship, director of the Eli Hurvitz Institute for Strategic Management, Associate Dean of the Coller School of Management (2007-2014), and Dean of the School during 2014–2022.
 He is the incumbent of the Isaac Gilinski Chair of Entrepreneurship, Technology, Innovation and Management, which engages in research relating to the management of technology, innovation and entrepreneurship on issues of interest from the global perspective.